-Action: Make sure the /home startup switch provides the correct path to the domain directory where the domain database (wpdomain.db) resides.
+- Action: Make sure the /home startup switch provides the correct path to the domain directory where the domain database (wpdomain.db) resides.
 This switch is required to start the MTA and must be provided either in the MTA startup file or on the command line when you start the MTA.
-See "Installing and Starting the MTA" in "Message Transfer Agent" in the GroupWise 6.5 connection between the MTA and the domain are required:
+See "Installing and Starting the MTA" in "Message Transfer Agent" in the GroupWise 7 Administration Guide. - Possible Cause: The /home switch points to an unavailable location. - Action: Make sure the location specified by the /home startup switch is currently available to the MTA.
+If the domain is located on a different server from where the MTA will run, preparations for the connection between the MTA and the domain are required: - If you are using the NetWare[®] MTA, you must use the /dn startup switch or the /user and /password startup switches to enable the MTA to log in to the server where the domain is located. - If you are using the Linux MTA, mount the file system where the domain is located to the server where the MTA is running. - If you are using the Windows MTA, you must create the drive mapping to the domain and post offices in the domain before starting the MTA.